keimochizuki/hsv/README.md

 follow the quick guide below to install it.
-If you have already had any chance to use FFmpeg before and still have it, you can skip this process, of course.
+If you have already had any chance to use FFmpeg before and still have it, please skip this process.

 Since FFmpeg has originated from Unix operating system, it does not come with Windows-like installer.
+Users need to locate the software appropriately and perform required settings by themselves.
+Although these processes are not that difficult, they can seem to be bothersome to beginners.
-If you feel any difficulty, you can also try searching for the internet, and you will find several web sites that introduce this process in detail.
+If you feel any difficulty, you can also try searching for the internet, and you will find several web sites that introduce how to install FFmpeg in detail.

 ### 1. Download FFmpeg